 Pilates was developed in the early twentieth century in Germany by a man called Joseph Pilates.
 He was a gymnast and worked to develop a programme that could be used after an injury.
 He worked with many wounded soldiers and dancers across the UK before moving to New York to open his studio.
-He first called the therapy Contrology before changing the name to Pilates.
+He first called the therapy Contrology before changing its name.

-From the beginning, pilates was focused on developing a workout that created a stronger mind-body connection.
+From the beginning, it was focused on developing a workout that created a stronger mind-body connection.
 He believed that mental health and physical health were closely linked.
 Importantly, he also wanted an exercise that could treat injuries, such as shoulder injuries or knee injuries, while preventing them.

 What Are the Benefits of Pilates?

 Pilates will help you develop and maintain good posture.
-Your core is at the centre of every pilates workout and it’s especially beneficial to anyone who wants to prevent lower back pain, which is a common form of ache and pain from working-from-home.
+Your core is at the centre of every workout and it’s especially beneficial to anyone who wants to prevent lower back pain, which is a common form of ache and pain from working-from-home.
 Working your core will also help you to flatten your stomach and build powerful abdominal muscles.

-Beyond your core, pilates will help you to develop muscle tone throughout your body.
-Since most pilates workouts are low-intensity and can be done without equipment, it’s an easy way to build lean muscles.
-For those who want to tone without building mass, pilates is also a great option.
+Beyond your core, it will help you to develop muscle tone throughout your body.
+Since most workouts are low-intensity and can be done without equipment, it’s an easy way to build lean muscles.
+For those who want to tone without building mass, this is also a great option.

-Likewise, for older people, pilates is an effective path to maintaining and building muscle with minimal risk of injury.
-Like yoga, pilates is also designed to increase flexibility while improving balance and reducing stress.
+Likewise, for older people, it is an effective path to maintaining and building muscle with minimal risk of injury, as compared to running.
+Like yoga, it is also designed to increase flexibility while improving balance and reducing stress in hips.

 Will Pilates Help You to Lose Weight?

-One of the key benefits of pilates is that it strengthens your muscles.
+One of the key benefits is that it strengthens your muscles.
 By building muscles, you boost your metabolism and firm your body.
-It’s important to note, however, that pilates is not an aerobic workout.
+It’s important to note, however, that it is not an aerobic workout.
 That’s why weight loss experts and healthcare professionals agree that your best approach to losing weight is a combination of pilates and cardio.
 This will keep your heart healthy as you slim down.